torvalds/linux/Documentation/dev-tools/kgdb.rst

    Kgdboc does not support interrupting the target via the gdb remote protocol.
 You must manually send a :kbd:`SysRq-G` unless you have a proxy that splits console output to a terminal program.
-A console proxy has a separate TCP port for the debugger and a separate TCP port for the "human" console.
+A console proxy has a separate TCP port for the deger and a separate TCP port for the "human" console.
 The proxy can take care of sending the :kbd:`SysRq-G` for you.

-When using kgdboc with no debugger proxy, you can end up connecting the debugger at one of two entry points.
-If an exception occurs after you have loaded kgdboc, a message should print on the console stating it is waiting for the debugger.
-In this case you disconnect your terminal program and then connect the debugger in its place.
-If you want to interrupt the target system and forcibly enter a debug session you have to issue a :kbd:`Sysrq` sequence and then type the letter :kbd:`g`.
+When using kgdboc with no deger proxy, you can end up connecting the deger at one of two entry points.
+If an exception occurs after you have loaded kgdboc, a message should print on the console stating it is waiting for the deger.
+In this case you disconnect your terminal program and then connect the deger in its place.
+If you want to interrupt the target system and forcibly enter a de session you have to issue a :kbd:`Sysrq` sequence and then type the letter :kbd:`g`.
 Then you disconnect the terminal session and connect gdb.
-Your options if you don't like this are to hack gdb to send the :kbd:`SysRq-G` for you as well as on the initial connect, or to use a debugger proxy that allows an unmodified gdb to do the debugging.
+Your options if you don't like this are to hack gdb to send the :kbd:`SysRq-G` for you as well as on the initial connect, or to use a deger proxy that allows an unmodified gdb to do the deging.

 Kernel parameter: ``kgdbwait``
 ------------------------------

-The Kernel command line option ``kgdbwait`` makes kgdb wait for a debugger connection during booting of a kernel.
+The Kernel command line option ``kgdbwait`` makes kgdb wait for a deger connection during booting of a kernel.
 You can only use this option if you compiled a kgdb I/O driver into the kernel and you specified the I/O driver configuration as a kernel command line option.
 The kgdbwait parameter should always follow the configuration parameter